Improx/ModifiedValues/README.md

 This is how these optional parameters affect the final value calculation:

 * Value is calculated layer by layer, starting with the lowest and ending with the highest.
-* Within each layer, only Modifiers with the highest priority actually have effect
+* Within each layer, only Modifiers with the highest priority actually have effect.
 * If more than one Modifier have the same highest priority within the same layer, they will all have effect.
-Their ordering is defined by the order parameters, starting from lowest and ending eith highest.
+Their ordering is defined by the order parameters, starting from lowest and ending with highest.
 * If multiple modifiers have the same layer, priority, and order, there is no guarante on the order they will be executed in (will probably be the same order they were attached in).
 This situation is against the design of this system: make sure that these situations do not happen.
-That's why it's handy to use pre-defined order constrants for different custom operations, like in DefaultOrders.cs for out-of-the-box operations.
+That's why it's handy to use pre-defined order constants for different custom operations, like in DefaultOrders.cs for out-of-the-box operations.

 TODO
 IMAGE for explanation